RiseGaming/Takistan-Life-Rules/README.md

 ## Kill and Arrest Rules

-1. Police may never kill an unarmed Civilian.
-A Civilian in a vehicle that is being used to attempt to VDM a police officer, is considered an "armed Civilian.”
+1. Police should never kill an unarmed Civilian.
+A Civilian in a vehicle that is being used to attempt to VDM a police officer, is considered an "Armed Civilian.”

 2. All Police are required to carry a stun weapon.

 3. Police are required to give a reason for arrest.

+4. Civilians are only KOS in police vehicles if said vehicle is armed.
+Civilians who impersonate police vehicles/steal police vehicles should always be detained and arrested if they pose no threat to life.

 ## Rules About Searching